wynterfurrybot/Dante-old/README.md

 # Dantè
-A multipurpose discord bot by Jørn the (red) fox and Darkmane The Lion
+A multipurpose discord bot by Darkmane The Lion

 Prefix: !